This journal is a member of the Committee on Publication Ethics (COPE).

 Journalism & Mass Communication Quarterly is the flagship journal of the Association for Education in Journalism and Mass Communication (AEJMC).
 The journal provides leadership in developing theory, disseminating empirical research and introducing new concepts to its readership.
-It welcomes submissions of interest to any of the 18 divisions and 10 interest groups of AEJMC.
+It welcomes submissions from any AEJMC division or interest group.
 Because communication is a diverse field, articles address a broad range of questions using a variety of methods and theoretical perspectives.
 Both qualitative and quantitative approaches are welcome in this journal.
 Journalism & Mass Communication Quarterly challenges the boundaries of communication research, guiding its readers to new questions, new evidence, and new conclusions.
 While we welcome submissions focusing on particular areas or specialties, articles should be written in a style that is accessible to all communication scholars.
 Journalism & Mass Communication Quarterly is a member of the Committee of Publication Ethics (COPE).

 2. Abstract and author information.
-An abstract of no more than 100 words should be included as a separate electronic file, and the abstract should indicate all author identification and contact information, institutional affiliation, Ph.D. granting institution, and any funding sources.
-Authors should provide four or fewer key words or terms on the abstract that identify the content of the submission.
-Author identification should not appear anywhere except on the title page.
+An abstract of no more than 100 words should be included as a separate electronic file, named Title page.
+The abstract should indicate all author identification and contact information, institutional affiliation, Ph.D. granting institution, and any funding sources.
+Authors should provide 4 - 5 key words below the abstract that identify the content of the submission.
+Author identification should not appear anywhere except on the Title page.
 Authors are encouraged to register their names at https://orcid.org/ with an ORCID number which is a unique worldwide permanent identity registry and their name and affiliation can be updated in one location and supply this information during manuscript submission.
 The published article will list the authors’ ORCID both in print and online.

 3. Keywords.
 Select appropriate keyword correctly in each keyword category provided in the Manuscript Central for your manuscript.
 The keyword categories are explained in the editorial essay of the summer issue of our journal.
 Incorrect keyword selection will hinder the reviewer selection process.